10 minute read

 If someone complains about your product, you can quickly jump into the conversation and rectify the situation.
 Providing a positive customer service experience, even when people aren’t asking for it can be a great way to show other prospects that you care about your customers.

 Sometimes people will mention your brand online without linking to your site, so if you are doing SEO, you can thank people for mentioning you and ask them to convert the mention into a link.

 5. Competitor monitoring

 Monitoring your competitors is another way to find opportunities for more citations and brand mentions.
-Tools like Mention and Talkwalker alerts can send you an email every time your competitor gets mentioned online.
+Brand monitoring tools, like Mention and Talkwalker, also offer alerts that send you an email every time your competitor gets mentioned online.

 Does your competitor do a lot of guest blogging?
 Monitoring them can reveal where they are guest posting and provide blogs and publications for you to pitch your own guest posts.

 Did another writer or blogger write about your competitor?
 Perhaps you can reach out to that writer and let them know about your product or service.

 Aside from monitoring direct competitors, you can also monitor businesses that are selling related products or services.
 Set up some alerts and see what kind of results show up in your email.